Zer0-Bug/Project_SpaceShooterGame-.-consoleMode/README.md

 # Console Space Shooter

-Console Space Shooter is a simple space shooter game implemented in C language using the console mode.
+Console Space Shooter is a simple space shooter game implemented in C++ language using the console mode.
 It's a basic game where the player controls a spaceship and shoots down enemy ships while avoiding their projectiles.

 ## Features